How to use Pinterest as a pattern designer

 As a pattern design business you can use Pinterest as a marketing tool in a very methodological way.
 This is what having a Pinterest strategy means.

 It’s a way to plan how to make Pinterest work for you to reach your goals, your set ratios.
-For example x unique visitors to your website, x readers of your blog, x signups for your newsletter, x buyers of your products or services.
+For example x unique visitors to your website, x readers of your blog, x signups for your newsletter, x buyers of your patterns or products.

 As with any strategy it’s always good to start out with knowing what you want to achieve.
-What’s your goal or goals?
+What’s your goal or objectives?

 Write down your goals and the ratios you need to reach in order to sell your designs, products or services to your target groups.
 You can refer to the list above to help you get started.

 If you don’t know your business goal or what ratios are, you can read this series of articles on how to make a plan for your business - including a free downloadable workbook: